-The only thing you have to do is to check once a day in the free trading software to see if there is an entry or exit signal.
-Time required: 5 minutes.
+The only thing you have to do is to check once a day your free trading software (AVALON-NT) to see if there is an entry or exit signal.
+Time required: 1 minute.

 The entry and exit is done manually at the broker of your choice.
-For an entry you should calculate about 30 minutes.
-For an exit, 15 minutes.
+For an entry or exit you should calculate about 5 minutes.

 The AVALON S&P 500 futures trading strategy makes an average of 3.75 trades per year.
 A trade takes 42 days on average (1962 until today).

-If there is an entry, the integrated contract calculator will calculate the required number of units depending on the selected risk and margin requirements.
+If an entry signal is detected, use the free online AVALON contract calculator to calculate the required number of units depending on the selected risk and margin requirements.
 The contract calculator also calculates the best stop prices for you automatically.